 Straddling the equator, 600 miles west of the South American coast, is a remote and spectacular volcanic archipelago, nicknamed ‘The Enchanted Islands’, inhabited by an astonishing array of unique creatures, which inspired Charles Darwin to formulate his Theory of Evolution by Natural Selection in 1859.
 The animals here are so incredibly tame and obliging that going ashore is like becoming invisible, as one literally has to step over the fearless wildlife!
 Due to their isolation, many of the islands’ species are endemic, such as the five species of mammal and twenty different reptiles, including numerous prehistoric looking Marine Iguanas, the only lizard which feeds at sea, capable of diving down to thirty feet, and the iconic lumbering Giant Tortoises, which have such a long lifespan that some present day individuals may have been around when Darwin published his theory!
-There are also twenty-eight endemic bird species, including the celebrated Darwin’s Finches, of which there are thirteen, all derived from a common ancestor, and each now occupying its own niche thanks to a remarkable variation in bill size and shape, ranging from the deep heavy bill of the Large Ground Finch, to the fine pointed beak of the Warbler Finch.
+There are also thirty-four endemic bird species, including the celebrated Darwin’s Finches, of which there are seventeen, all derived from a common ancestor, and each now occupying its own niche thanks to a remarkable variation in bill size and shape, ranging from the deep heavy bill of the Large Ground Finch, to the fine pointed beak of the Warbler Finch.
 In addition to these extraordinary land birds, there are large colonies of equally approachable seabirds including around 18,000 pairs of the majestic Waved Albatross, which perform their comical courtship displays on Española (also known as Hood, as each island has both Spanish and English names).
 No wonder then that The Galapagos are ranked as the fifth most important birding site in the whole world!

 During the cruise, the usual daily routine will be as follows; breakfast at 7am, followed by a land visit of about two hours.
 Wherever possible we then have the option of snorkelling before lunch on board, followed by sailing for about one to three hours at most.
 There may be another opportunity for snorkelling in the afternoon, followed by another land visit of around three hours.
 We have to be back on board by 6pm.
 Dinner on board is followed by a review of the day’s sightings and a briefing on the next day’s activities, including whether the landings will be ‘wet’ (by wading ashore onto a beach from a dinghy) or ‘dry’ (by landing onto flat rocks or a jetty).
 Longer sailings will be made overnight.